 3. Define End-Users

 Next, you should define your software’s end-users.
 Many development enterprises have a diverse target audience and provide development services to a large variety of clients.
 Notably, these companies are more likely to receive larger requests for new features after the product launch.

 In this case, the agile method is more suitable, as it streamlines adaptability.
-Since it is structured on iterations, you typically have more opportunity to edit your software features.
+Since it is structured on iterations, you typically have more opportunities to edit your software features.

 If you have a controlled group of clients and users, you are more likely to follow a rigid set of requirements.
 In this scenario, you may benefit from the waterfall method.

 Undoubtedly, your clients have a significant impact on which development approach is right for you.
-Therefore, define your end-users before you choose your methodology and beginning your digital transformation.
+Therefore, define your end-users before you choose your methodology and begin your digital transformation.